teamB-codeit-suisse/cis2022-sg/README.md

 # cis2022-sg

-- This server used by team B (SG 1st runner up) for the 2022 Credit Suisse Coding Challenge.
+Server used by team B (SG 1st runner up) for the 2022 Credit Suisse Coding Challenge.

 ## Tech Stack
 - Typescript with express framework